galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 It can be easily noticed that if the number of units in the hidden layer it's greater than or equal to the number of input units, the network will learn the identity function easily.

-Learning the identify function alone is useless because the network will never learn to extract useful features but, instead, it will simply pass forward the input data to the output layer.
+Learning the identity function alone is useless because the network will never learn to extract useful features but, instead, it will simply pass forward the input data to the output layer.
 In order to learn useful features, constraints must be added to the network: in this way no neuron can learn the identity function but they'll learn to project inputs in a lower dimensional space.

-AEs can extract the so called **latent variables** from the input data.
-This variables are an aggregated view of the input data, that can be used to easily manage and understand the input data.
+AEs can extract the so-called **latent variables** from the input data.
+These variables are an aggregated view of the input data, that can be used to easily manage and understand the input data.

-Dimensionality reduction using AEs leads to better results than classical dimensionality reduction tecniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) due to the non-linearities and the type of constraints applied.
+Dimensionality reduction using AEs leads to better results than classical dimensionality reduction techniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) due to the non-linearities and the type of constraints applied.

 From the information theory point of view, the constraints force to learn a lossy representation of input data.